bruin-data/ingestr/docs/supported-sources/stripe.md

 Stripe requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/stripe#setup-guide).

 Once you complete the guide, you should have an API key.
-Let's say your API key is `sk_test_12345`, here's a sample command that will copy the data from Stripe into a duckdb database:
+Let's say your API key is `sk_test_12345`, here's a sample command that will copy the data from Stripe into a DuckDB database:

 ```sh
 ingestr ingest --source-uri 'stripe://?api_key=sk_test_12345' --source-table 'charges' --dest-uri duckdb:///stripe.duckdb --dest-table 'stripe.charges'